-The OpenHarmony LiteOS Cortex-M is the kernel designed for the lightweight operating system (OS) for the Internet of Things (IoT) field.
-It features small size, low power consumption, and high performance.
-In addition, it has a simple code structure, including the minimum kernel function set, kernel abstraction layer, optional components, and project directory, and is divided into the hardware-related and hardware-irrelevant layers.
-The hardware-related layers provide unified hardware abstraction layer (HAL) interfaces to improve hardware adaptability.
-The combination and classification of different compilation toolchains and chip architectures meet the requirements of the Artificial Intelligence of Things (AIoT) field for rich hardware and compilation toolchains.
-Figure1 shows the architecture of the OpenHarmony LiteOS Cortex-M kernel.
+OpenHarmony LiteOS-M is a lightweight operating system kernel designed for the Internet of Things (IoT) field.
+It features small footprint, low power consumption, and high performance.
+It has a simple code structure, including the minimum kernel function set, kernel abstraction layer, optional components, and project directory.
+The LiteOS-M kernel is divided into the hardware layer and hardware-irrelevant layers.
+The hardware layer provides a unified hardware abstraction layer (HAL) interface for easier hardware adaptation.
+A range of compilation toolchains can be used with different chip architectures to meet the expansion of diversified hardware and compilation toolchains in the Artificial Intelligence of Things (AIoT) field.
+Figure1 shows the architecture of the LiteOS-M kernel.

 ：Code submit frequency